 UPDATE ON TOO CLOSE TO BREATHE

-Only 6 weeks to go until publication.
+Too Close to Breathe is OUT NOW!
 I’m thrilled that I will be appearing on some panels in the coming months, more about this soon so keep an eye on my twitter feed (@LivKiernan) or here.

 Last week, I was fortunate enough to feature in THE IRISH TIMES as part of their new writing for 2018 section.
 Here’s a piccy and a link to the article.

 To order TOO CLOSE TO BREATHE you can do so here.
 I’m very excited for you all to meet Detective Frankie Sheehan.